 There are four primary styles of modern hearing aids.
-They are: CIC (Completely-In-Canal), ITC (In-The-Canal), ITE (In-The-Ear), and BTE (Behind-The-Ear) While many people choose style based on vanity, decisions regarding which style of hearing aids are most appropriate for you may need to be based on a variety of factors.
+They are CIC (Completely-In-Canal), ITC (In-The-Canal), ITE (In-The-Ear), and BTE (Behind-The-Ear).
+While many people choose a style based on vanity, decisions regarding which style of hearing aids are most appropriate for you may need to be based on a variety of factors.
 Physical factors include:

 - The shape of your outer ear: deformed outer ears may not allow for wearing of BTE styles.